 Employment positions at Glen Industries can provide real work experience in businesses services, food services, food co-packing, and auto detailing.

-Glen Industries partners with area agencies and businesses to offer career plans modified to meet your vocational training goals.
+Professional job coaches can help you create a career path that meets your employment goals.
+We partner with area agencies and businesses to offer career plans modified to meet your vocational training goals.

 There are a number of links to online and document resources in the Transition Resources list at right.
 You may also take a look at our Transition Guidance brochure for parents and educators.